amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ECS refers to a JSON formatted template called a [Task Definition](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) that describes one or more containers making up your application or service.
 The task definition is the recipe that ECS uses to run your containers as a **task** on your EC2 instances or AWS Fargate.

 <details>
-<summary>What is a task?</summary>
+<summary>INFO: What is a task?</summary>
 A task is a running set of containers on a single host.
 You may hear or see 'task' and 'container' used interchangeably.
 Often, we refer to tasks instead of containers because a task is the unit of work that ECS launches and manages on your cluster.
-A task can be a single container, or multiple containers that run together. *Fun fact: a task is very similar to a Kubernetes 'pod'*.
+A task can be a single container, or multiple containers that run together.

+Fun fact: a task is very similar to a Kubernetes 'pod'.
 </details>

-Most task definition parameters map to options and arguments passed to the [docker run](https://docs.docker.com/engine/reference/run/) command which means you can describe configurations including which container image(s) you want to use, host:container port mappings, cpu and memory allocations, logging, and more.
+Most task definition parameters map to options and arguments passed to the [docker run](https://docs.docker.com/engine/reference/run/) command which means you can describe configurations like which container image(s) you want to use, host:container port mappings, cpu and memory allocations, logging, and more.

 In this lab, you will create a task definition and configure logging to serve as a foundation for deploying the containerized logistics platform stored in ECR with ECS.
+In this lab, you'll be using the [EC2 launch type](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_types.html#launch-type-ec2), so you can get a feel for how it compares to the Fargate launch type when you start breaking apart the microservices in lab 4.
+The CloudFormation template launched an EC2 instance that's already joined to your ECS cluster.
+EC2 and Fargate launch types can co-exist in the same cluster.

 ![Lab 2 Architecture](images/02-arch.png)